ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 It is a non-negative Integer expressed in quota units.
 Clients MUST NOT assume that a positive remaining value is a guarantee that further requests will be served.
-When remaining parameter value is low, it indicates that the server may soon throttle the client (see {{providing-ratelimit-fields}}).
+When the remaining parameter value is low, it indicates that the server may soon throttle the client (see {{providing-ratelimit-fields}}).

 ### Reset Parameter {#ratelimit-reset-parameter}